devosmitachatterjee2018/Creating-requirements-text-file-for-python-package/README.md

 **Step 6:** Generate a requirements text file by typing ```pipreqs```

-**Step 7:** requirements.txt file will appear in the package folder.
+**Step 7:** The requirements.txt file will appear in the package folder.

 **Step 8:** Deactivate the virtual environment by typing ```deactivate```